mayad123/opaqueExpressionChatBot/README.md

 ### Step 4: Review the Results
 The tool will provide you with:

-1. **🎯 Intent** - A plain-language description of what the expression does
+1. **Intent** - A plain-language description of what the expression does

-2. **📍 Starting Context** - What `self` refers to in your expression (e.g., an Action, Block, Pin, or Capability)
+2. **Starting Context** - What `self` refers to in your expression (e.g., an Action, Block, Pin, or Capability)

-3. **🔗 Metachain** - The navigation path through model elements you need to follow
+3. **Metachain** - The navigation path through model elements you need to follow

-4. **🔍 Filters** - Where and how to filter elements (e.g., stereotype checks, conditions)
+4. **Filters** - Where and how to filter elements (e.g., stereotype checks, conditions)

-5. **📝 Final Expression Template** - A template with placeholders like `[STEREOTYPE NAME]` that you can fill in with your actual model values
+5. **Final Expression Template** - A template with placeholders like `[STEREOTYPE NAME]` that you can fill in with your actual model values

-6. **💡 Notes** - Additional guidance and validation constraints
+6. **Notes** - Additional guidance and validation constraints

-7. **🌳 Expression View** - A visual tree structure showing how the expression is organized
+7. **Expression View** - A visual tree structure showing how the expression is organized

 ### Step 5: Use in Cameo
 Copy the relevant sections and use them to build your expression in Cameo's Expression Editor.
 Replace the placeholders (like `[STEREOTYPE NAME]`) with your actual model element names.

-## 📚 Understanding the Output
+## Understanding the Output

 ### Intent
 This explains in plain language what your expression will do.
 Use this to verify the tool understood your request correctly.